 If your response is “Yes!
 Exactly!”, then please do get involved.
 If your response is “Sounds too good to be true”, then drop us a line and talk to us!
 Although ostensibly Adelaide based, our group is open to everyone.

-Catch up on past events
+Catch up on past talks

 Monday 30 March: Economist and Unionist Lachlan McCall spoke about changing the economic paradigm and the Coronavirus response.
 No recording is available for this session, but notes can be sent on request.